simonsanvil/DALL-E-Explained/README.md

 **In the notebook in this repository you will find the implementation of the methodology described above to do Zero-Shot Text-to-Image generation**.
 Most of the code in it was adapted from other notebooks published by Ryan Murdoch (4).
 I've only expanded on the ways that the outputs are visualized and integrated the implementations of two different Generators into one notebook, such that is possible to choose between the dVAE that is used by DALL-E (5) and a VQGAN created by CompVis that uses Taming Transformers (3)

-**The following are some examples of media I've been able to generate with this notebook:**
+**The following are some examples of media I've been able to generate with this method:**

 | Input: "A city landscape in the style of Van Gogh" (DALL-E dVAE) | Input: Selfie of me + "A cat" (progression video, VQGAN) |
 |:--:|  :--: |
 |![cityscape in the style of Van Gogh](https://www.dropbox.com/s/53j6v0cm4gj9tx2/cityscape-van-gogh-dalledvae.jpeg?raw=1) |  ![me+cat = gif](https://media.giphy.com/media/FK08sYn8tLA6O1jOOd/giphy.gif) |

+While the results of using this method don't seem to be as realistic as what DALL-E does they are still very impresive plus extremely fun to play with.

 ------
 # Credits and References: